johnno1962/injectionforxcode/README.md

 __InjectionPlugin/Classes/InPluginDocument.m__

 An instance is created of this INDocument(NSDocument) subclass for each project being injected.
-Runs a series of Perl scripts in response to menu events to patch projects or code for injection.
+Superclass runs a series of Perl scripts in response to menu events to patch projects or code for injection.

 __Injection/Injection/InAppDelegate.m__